Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Model

-Here the $dy_n/dt=\dot{y}_n$ denotes the time derivative of the complex field $y_n$ at oscillator with site index $n$, $g$ and $\alpha$ represent the strengths of nonreciprocity and nonlinearity, and $i^2=-1$.
-Experimental realizations of this system already exist in optical waveguides~\cite{WWLQZLLL2025}.
-The system is reciprocal for $g=1$ and nonreciprocal for $g>1$.
-It is linear when $\alpha=0$ and nonlinear otherwise.
-In addition, focusing nonlinearities correspond to $\alpha>0$, while defocusing ones map $\alpha<0$ values~\cite{K2009}.
-In addition, we assume large lattices.
+Here the $dy_n/dt=\dot{y}_n$ denotes the time derivative of the complex amplitude $y_n$ of oscillator with index $n$, $g$ and $\alpha$ represent the strengths of nonreciprocity and nonlinearity, and $i^2=-1$.
+This system is reciprocal at $g=1$ and nonreciprocal for $g>1$.
+On the other hand, it is linear for $\alpha=0$ and nonlinear otherwise with focusing and defocusing nonlinearities corresponding to $\alpha>0$ and $\alpha<0$ values respectively~\cite{K2009}.
+Experimental realizations of such systems have already been reported, for example, in optical waveguides~\cite{WWLQZLLL2025}.
+Throughout this work, we consider large lattices.